 If you’ve already done the work above in thinking in terms of time and place of your ancestors, then your work here is to match your needs to what the repository has.
-If you aren’t finding what you want, contact other genealogy researchers to ask advice or email the local genealogical society.
+If you aren’t finding what you want, contact other genealogy researchers to ask advice or email the local genealogical society in that county.

 As you complete the research request form, make sure to list these specific record sets you want searched.
 Pro tip: Send the spelling variations you are using for your research.
 Even a surname with only four letters can be spelled in a variety of ways.
-Foch, Fuch, and then the spelling I won’t put here but ends with a ‘k’.
 The person pulling the records for you might not know of the spelling variations you are using, and found successful.

 Back to the examples above, here are some specific record sets: